 - 1 teaspoon Worcestershire sauce

-- 2 quarts Basic Chicken Stock
+- 2 quarts Basic Chicken Stock, plus more if needed

 - 1 teaspoon salt